Review: SoundLink Aid 500 Electric Dehumidifier

 Precautions when using an electric dehumidifier

-• Remove batteries from hearing aids.
+• Remove the batteries from hearing aids.

-• Do not place Bluetooth TWS earphones inside, as their batteries cannot be removed.
+• Do not place TWS Bluetooth earphones inside, as their batteries cannot be removed.

 How should I use the electric dehumidifier?

-Step 02: Tap the power icon (the first icon from left to right shown in the image below).
+Step 02: Tap the power icon (the first from left to right shown in the image below).

 Step 04: Wait until the power and clock icons turn white.